-Spiritual superiority actually means self-realisation which enables you to raise your vibration.
+Spiritual superiority actually means self-realisation which enables you to transform your energy and convert polluted subconscious programs into wisdom – purity.
+Deers are associated with goddesses that represent purity.
 There are no gods in the sky you have to get closer to before you are spiritually superior.

-Deer do symbolise aggression only in terms of motivating yourself to change.
-Breaking habitual behaviours requires courage.
-If you see the synchronicity of deer in a short space of time, it could be a reminder for you to adopt these aspects of their nature in the right moments.
+Breaking habitual behaviours requires inner strength which fuels determination and spurs you into action.
+If you see the synchronicity of deer in a short space of time, it could be a reminder for you to adopt these aspects of your nature in the right moments.

-Gentleness also has another meaning.
+Gentleness is also associated with the deer, but esoteric symbolism does not carry the same meaning you ordinarily associated with the meaning of the word.
 The innate nature of deer is sensitivity and intuition.
-When exoteric interpretations give a symbolic meaning like “gentle”, it may be an acronym.
-Therefore, “gentleness” would mean “sensitive” and not gentle.
+When exoteric interpretations give a symbolic meaning like “gentle”, it may be an acronym for “sensitive”.